 Please read this before referring someone in need to us.

-The Council has a budget of around £400,000 in 2022/23 for crisis grants for food and fuel – plus £2million+ Household Support Fund funding to help residents at the sharp end of the cost of living crisis with food, gas and electricity costs.
+The Council has a budget of around £1million in 2023/24 for crisis grants for food and fuel, specifically to help residents at the sharp end of the cost of living crisis with food, gas and electricity costs.

-For instance it only takes 5 minutes to apply online for a crisis grant, and your client could receive £30 per person supermarket vouchers – enabling them to choose and buy the food they most need.
+It only takes 5 minutes to apply online for a crisis grant, and your client could receive from £30 per person supermarket vouchers – enabling them to choose and buy the food they most need.
 They could also receive prepayment fuel vouchers to help them with heating and cooking costs.

 How to refer to Wandsworth Foodbank